How to Start a Low Cost Spay or Neuter Clinic

+If you are a veterinary or simply an animal lover, you may consider starting a free or low-cost spay or neuter clinic.
 According to the national organization Spay USA, the average low-cost spay/neuter clinic is able to accommodate between 30 and 50 surgeries per day.
 These low-cost clinics make spay/neuter services affordable and help prevent pet overpopulation in the community.

-Assess Community Needs
+Assess the Community Need

 Are there quite a few low-cost spay/neuter programs in your area already?
-If so, the demand may not be there for an additional program (though by all means check to see if current programs are able to meet community needs).
+If so, the demand may not be there for an additional program.
+Though, by all means, check to see if current programs are able to meet community needs.
 Checking with local animal shelters to find out current euthanasia rates is another good indicator of whether pet overpopulation is a problem in the area.

 Your clinic should be placed in a convenient area that is accessible to families who will be using the service.